tolekeno/Descriptive_statistics/README.md

-Never commit an account token or secret to the repository.

 ## Using the analysis functions without the app

 The statistical layer is plain R with no Shiny dependency, so it can be used